FreeLANMan/PCEmulatorPlus/README.md

 # PCEmulatorPlus
 The PCEmulator by Fabrizio Di Vittorio plus more applications for a more complete system.

+Release 0.6:
+Now with Webradios!

+How to use WebRadio:
+- Keys from 1 to 0 to choose the radio.
+- 'Up' and 'Down' keys to change the volume.
+- 'Backspace' key to exit the app.
+- The key needs to be pressed for about 10 seconds to work.
+- You can add radios by changing the code.
+It would even be possible to place several radios on the letter keys.
+You can also change the code to play playlists over your local area network (LAN).

+The idea is to make the system also work without a monitor and will be implemented in future versions with more apps.

+Used libs:
+TJpg_Decoder by Bodmer version 0.0.2 https://github.com/Bodmer/TJpg_Decoder/releases/tag/0.0.2
+FabGL by Fabrizio Di Vittorio version 1.0.9 https://github.com/fdivitto/FabGL/releases/tag/v1.0.9 And
+Board arduino-esp32 by espressif version 1.0.6 https://github.com/espressif/arduino-esp32/releases/tag/1.0.6
+ESP32-audioI2S por Wolle https://github.com/schreibfaul1/ESP32-audioI2S

+"O sketch usa 1766738 bytes (56%) de espaço de armazenamento para programas.
+O máximo são 3145728 bytes.
+Variáveis globais usam 57456 bytes (17%) de memória dinâmica, deixando 270224 bytes para variáveis locais.
+O máximo são 327680 bytes."

 Release 0.5:
 Five Apps in main menu:
 -- PCEmulator (The main app for use many O.S. and apps)